jaegertracing/jaeger/CONTRIBUTING_GUIDELINES.md

 * Requirement - what kind of business use case are you trying to solve?
 * Problem - what in Jaeger blocks you from solving the requirement?
 * Proposal - what changes do you propose to solve the problem or improve the existing situation?
-* Any open questions to address
+* Any open questions to address.

+*

 Discussing your proposed changes ahead of time will make the contribution process smooth for everyone.
 Once the approach is agreed upon, make your changes